OML-NPA/EasyML.jl/README.md

 This package allows to use machine learning in Julia through a graphical user interface.

 NB!
 This is a beta version.
 Bugs and bracking changes should be expected.
+Created models should not be affected and are designed to be recoverable.

 ### Features
 It is possible to: